cabo/omap/draft-bormann-cbor-cddl-ordered-multi-maps.md

 {::boilerplate bcp14}

 This specification uses terminology from {{-cbor}} and {{-cddl}}.
-In particular, with respect to control operators, "target" refers to the left hand side operand, and "controller" to the right hand side operand.
+In particular, with respect to CDDL control operators, "target" refers to the left hand side operand, and "controller" to the right hand side operand.
+The terms "array" and "map" (if unadorned) refer to CBOR major type 4 and CBOR major type 5; this is not called out explicitly.

 # CBOR tags for map-like data items